-In terms of how cannabis works to alleviate headaches, we need to first look at the the basic functioning of the body’s endocannabinoid system.
+In terms of how cannabis works to alleviate headaches, we need to first look at the basic functioning of the body’s endocannabinoid system.

 Cannabinoid receptors have been found to exist in virtually every single cell and tissue type in the human body, including the vast network of nerves, muscles, and soft tissues in the cranial region.
-Functionally, it’s believed that the ECS and its network of cannabinoids and receptors play a crucial role in whole-body homeostasis.
+Functionally, it’s believed that the ECS and its network of endocannabinoids and receptors play a crucial role in whole-body homeostasis.

 In fact, Dr. Dustin Sulak of the Integr8 Health center in Falmouth, Maine, has gone so far as to call the endocannabinoid system “[perhaps] the most important physiologic system involved in establishing and maintaining human health.”

 When you use cannabis (whether it’s smoking flower, taking CBD oil drops, rubbing topicals into your skin, etc) the active cannabinoids in the plant (THC and CBD) will interact with and manipulate natural receptors in the ECS, thereby promoting homeostasis on the whole-body level.

 Thus, in the case of headaches (which result from inflammation in structures of the head and neck), CBD interacts with localized ECS receptors to either A) revert neurochemical release back to appropriate levels, or B) reduce headache-inducing inflammation in acute muscles, tissues, and blood vessel networks.

 Studies on CBD for headaches